AhmadRezaZarei/AhmadRezaZarei/README.md

 ## Experience:
 + 5 years of experience in Android development
-+ 3 years of experience in MySQL, MongoDB, ElasticSearch, Nodejs
++ 3 years of experience in MySQL, MongoDB, ElasticSearch, Nodejs and PHP
 + 2 years of experience in Golang

 -------------------------------------------------------------------------------------------------------